 In most sections, the rear-most ten rows in each section are covered by a section or in the case of the top level, an awning.
 For many games, you can get a ticket in the upper level near the foul pole in right field for just $5.

 For evening games, the sun falls behind the third base side of the stadium and your best bet there is for a seat along this side.
-Avoid seats in the right field area at night because you will get sun and heat for half the game.
+Avoid seats in the right field area because you will get sun and heat for half the game.

 Check the website for promotions, but one common special includes AAA discounts of half-off select seats with your membership card for most games Monday through Saturday.
 Also, if you want to buy online, but avoid ticketing fees, consider the option of picking up your tickets at one of the self-serve kiosks spread throughout the perimeter of the ballpark.